Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

-There are several other reasons why this approach is advisable.
-At a first glance, computing all equally good matches and then averaging treatment effects over them seems like a better solution than bounding the range of these effects, however it is not.
-Two reasons are: first and most important, averaging estimates from different matches presumes that the probability of choosing a specific assignment be known and uniform.
-Since this probability depends both on choice of a matching method, and on the matching method's choice of assignment, this quantity is very hard to know exactly.
-As previously stated, even if we knew exactly $\Pr(\W|A)$ the choice of matching method $A$ can not be modeled probabilistically.
-Second, even if this distribution was known we would have to adjust variance estimates for the treatment effect in accordance, and most estimators used after matching do not account for this variance, leading to biased variance estimation.
-Moreover, enumerating all possible good matches is a computationally expensive problem, as it involves solving a, possibly very large, sequence of increasingly complex integer programs, which is already quite computationally hard in itself.\footnote{Another piece of information that might be of interest is be the number of equivalent matches: unfortunately counting the number of elements of $\OCD$ is equally as computationally expensive as enumerating them, and, as such likely infeasible for most datasets~\citep[for a discussion of Rashomon sets, a concept related to equivalent matches, see][]{Fisher2018}.}
+There are several other reasons why this approach is advisable over alternatives.
+1) \textit{Computing all equally good matches and then averaging treatment effects over them may seem like a better solution than bounding the range of these effects, however it is not.} Averaging estimates from different matches presumes that the probability of choosing a specific assignment be known and uniform.
+Since this probability depends both on choice of a matching method and on the matching method's choice of assignment, this quantity is unlikely to be even close to a uniform distribution over reasonable match assignments.
+The match assignment acquires bias from the analyst's chosen matching algorithm, the order that the data are provided to it, and in other ways.
+Thus, we should never assume that a match assignment would be chosen uniformly.
+2) \textit{Even if the choice of match assignment were chosen uniformly at random by the analyst (which it is not), the randomness from this choice should be included in quantification of uncertainty.} Most estimators used after matching do not account for this variance, leading to biased variance estimation.
+Moreover, enumerating all possible good matches is a computationally expensive problem, as it involves solving a large sequence of increasingly complex integer programs.\footnote{We might solve the problem, then add a constraint that the previous solution should not be chosen, and re-solve.
+We might repeat this many times to enumerate all solutions.
+This is a sequence of increasingly complex integer programs.}